12 Movies To Inspire Christmas Wanderlust

 Tom Hanks, a wide-eyed boy and a magical train journey that’s infinitely better than Amtrak.

-The movie, which starts with a journey from the North Pole to midtown Manhattan, is one of few modern holiday movies I find entertaining.
-Plus, Zooey Deschanel sings “Baby It’s Cold Outside” in a way that makes you wish you had a Manhattan in you hand while you watch your holiday movies (maybe make one before you get comfy on the couch).
+Plus, Zooey Deschanel sings “Baby It’s Cold Outside” in a way that makes you wish you had a Manhattan in you hand while you’re watching.
+(Maybe make one before you get comfy on the couch.)

 If you had the bad luck to wind up on a flight that’s been rerouted or cancelled, spend time with the family that can’t get through the holidays without a major detour.
 The moral of Kevin’s adventures: No matter where you are, the holidays are what you make of them.